 Teaching executive skills early on will ensure that they are able to handle their workload in later grades and at college.
 While they should get some training in executive skills at school, large class sizes mean teachers just don’t have time to teach these skills.

-A one-on-one tutor who specializes in executive skills can help your child to organize their time and carefully plan so that they leave enough time to complete assignments and study for exams.
+A one-to-one tutor who specializes in executive skills can help your child to organize their time and carefully plan so that they leave enough time to complete assignments and study for exams.
 Learning to focus and acquiring memorizing skills will also help to minimize time spent studying.

 Honing these skills should reduce the daily homework hassles and frantic morning searches for lost homework or anxiety over forgotten assignments.

 Each student will have gaps in their academic foundations which get compounded as they move through their school careers.
 Each new grade builds on the last and teachers don’t have the time to go back and explain work that has already been covered.
-When your child gets one-on-one tutoring, their tutor is able to start at the beginning and work through the academic foundations to find gaps and fill them.
+When your child gets one-to-one tutoring, their tutor is able to start at the beginning and work through the academic foundations to find gaps and fill them.

 Students with great grades need tutors too, especially if they have schools, scholarships or programs they want to qualify for.
 If you have a talented student that has started to struggle, chances are they are just bored.
 When gifted students get bored, they tend to stop paying attention in class and don’t work as hard because they aren’t challenged.
 When this happens, their grades suffer and they may miss important opportunities.

-Whether your child is bored or they want to turn their A into an A+, you can trust a one-on-one tutor to help them to excel.
+Whether your child is bored or they want to turn their A into an A+, you can trust a one-to-one tutor to help them to excel.
 Your tutor can work with teachers to find extra, more challenging work for your child to take on.